NONOThingC/Recommend-system-course-design/README.txt

-Please use your own branch.
+Please use test branch.
-bak branch is for bak initial code.
+Master branch is only for sophisticated code. bak branch is for bak initial code.